ethankhall/archived-projects/docs/Step1.md

 ## Step 1

 ### Setup
-run `./scripts/step1.sh`
+Run `./scripts/step1.sh`

-Change directory into workspace/step1.
+Change directory into `workspace/step1`.
 This is where this exercise will take place.

 ### Info
 There are three branches: master, bugfix, dev